au-research/raido/doc/api-integration/permission-model.md

 api-key - only OPERATOR or SP_ADMIN role users can create/view api-keys.
 Each api-key is associated with a service-point.

+There is no "institution" entity in this model, each service-point has an `identifier_owner`, which is a [RoR](https://ror.org/) that identifies an institution (e.g. a specific University or other research organisation).

+The `identifier_owner` is used to to populate the `identifier_owner` in the

 ## raid